eLex 2025: electronic lexicography in the 21st century

 Format of the conference

-The conference will be organized as a hybrid event and while we encourage everyone to participate on-site, we plan to provide live streaming and recording of the event for registered participants.
-Please note that authors are expected to present on-site.
-Exceptions, which will be considered by the organising committee, may be granted only in special circumstances (e.g. to participants coming from war zones).
+The conference was organized as a hybrid event.
+We provided live streaming and recording of the event for registered participants.
+The authors, however, were expected to present on-site.
+Exceptions, which were considered by the organising committee, were granted only in special circumstances (e.g. to participants coming from war zones).